Best Things To Do in Dubrovnik When It Rains (Local Guide 2026)

 Or do what locals often do — find a cool indoor activity for an hour or two before heading back out in the evening.

-Even though Dubrovnik is known for sunshine and spectacular views, there are plenty of great indoor things to do when you need a break from the weather.
+Even though Dubrovnik is famous for sunshine, sea views, and exploring the Old Town, there are plenty of great indoor things to do in Dubrovnik when you need a break from the heat or rain.

 And who knows — you might even escape a room along the way.